sirmaestro/show-us-what-you-got/README.md

 npm run go
 ```

-Note that you can use the following command to compile, test and run the program every time you save a file (instead of running the above three commands every time you want to test your changes)
+Note that you can use the following command to build, test and run the program every time you save a file (instead of running the other commands every time you want to test your changes)

 ```
 npm start